 What does the MRI of the Heart show?

 MRI (magnetic resonance imaging) is widely used radiology examination.
 This imaging technique uses principles of magnetism, radio waves, and a computer to create detailed images of the body structures.
-Your doctor can use MRI of the heart to diagnose you or to see how well you have responded to treatment.
+Your doctor can use an

 - Coronary heart disease